West Pokot County: Energy

 The Turkwel Hydro Power Plant operated by electricity generating company Kengen is situated in West Pokot County.
-Though the plant produces about 105MW of power which is fed to the national grid, many communities around the power plant and the extensive districts of West Pokot and Turkana do not benefit from this resource.
+Though the plant produces about 105 MW of power which is fed to the national grid, many communities around the power plant and the extensive districts of West Pokot and Turkana do not fully benefit from this resource.
+The county integrated development plan also identified low electricity coverage as one of the key infrastructure constraints affecting development.